stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 This SIP describes the structure, validation, and lifecycle for transactions and blocks in the Stacks blockchain, and describes how each peer maintains a materialized view of the effects of processing all state-transitions encoded in the blockchain's sequence of transactions.
-It presents the account actor model for the Stacks blockchain, and describes how accounts authorize and pay for processing transactions on the network.
+It presents the account model for the Stacks blockchain, and describes how accounts authorize and pay for processing transactions on the network.